What Are The Types Of Financial Analysis?

 #1 – Horizontal Analysis

-- Pros – It helps to analyze the growth of the company from year on year or quarter on quarter with the increase in operations of the company.
+- Pros – It helps to analyze the company’s growth from year on year or quarter on quarter with the increase in operations of the company.

-- Cons – The company operates in the industrial cycle and if the industry is downgrading in spite of company is performing better, due to specified factors that affect the industry; trend analysis will show negative growth in the company.
+- Cons – The company operates in the industrial cycle.
+Therefore, if the industry is downgrading despite the company’s better performance owing to specified factors that impact the industry, trend analysis will indicate the negative growth in the company

 #2 – Vertical Analysis

-- Cons – It represents the data of a single period only, so miss comparison across different time phase
+- Cons – It solely represents a single period’s data, so it avoids comparison across different time phases.

-To learn more on Vertical Financial Analysis, you can refer to the following articles –
+To learn more about vertical financial analysis, we may refer to the following articles: –

 #3 – Trend Analysis

-Trend analysis means identifying patterns from multiple time period and plotting those in a graphical format such that actionable information could be derived.
+Trend analysis means identifying patterns from multiple periods and plotting those in a graphical format to derive actionable information.